 collection is held at Sherkin Island Marine Station.

-of an on going survey of the insects of Sherkin Island and
+of a number of surveys of the insects of Sherkin Island and

 the other islands of Roaringwater Bay, insects from the following

 (Beetles) surveys was undertaken for 1980, 1981, 1991, 1992

 1993 and 1995 on some islands in Roaringwater Bay.
 Sherkin